aurbano/aurbano.eu/_posts/wp/2013-01-14-procedurally-generated-trees-in-javascript.md

 By now branches work fine (Figure 2), I\'ve added a little jQuery snippet that will call the function branch whenever I click, generating a new tree at the x coordinate of the click.

-Now that it is working pretty well I have finished improving the code, and ensuring that almost everything is configurable via variables controlled by dat.gui.
+Now that it is working pretty well I have finished improving the code, and ensured that almost everything is configurable via variables controlled by dat.gui.
 In that sense it is a very good framework for prototyping and experimenting with your tests.
 I would like to use some sort of genetic algorithm to find the best combination of values for tree generation, but writing the fitness function is quite challenging in this case.

 Please check out the [final version][7], it has many options that are quite fun to play with.
 You can also browse [its source code][8] at Github.